Mindful spring flower arranging class

 If that sounds like you I think you’re going to love my spring flower arranging class which I’ll be hosting in a special group on Facebook.

-Over four weeks I’ll be filming 4 DIY projects – you can watch as a I work – or catch up later when the time and mood suits you.
+I’ve now finished filming 4 DIY projects – so you can watch at your leisure, catching up when the time and mood suits you.

 Instead of feeling under pressure to ‘produce the goods’ this class will purposefully be encouraging you to take it slow.
 To notice what’s around you – there won’t be a massive list of things-you-must-buy.
 It’ll be about taking stock – seeing what materials you’ve already got to hand and working creatively in a way that suits you.

 The course will have a spring theme.
-I’ll guide you on a path to create your own Japanese-inspired hanging garden (kokedama), a woven hoop – using natural and crafting materials and much. much more …
+I’ll guide you on a path to create your own Japanese-inspired hanging garden (kokedama), a handcrafted wall hanging – using natural and crafting materials and much. much more …

 One thing that stands out for me at class is the number of you who say the experience of immersing yourselves in flowers is so therapeutic.
 With this in mind I’ve wanted to take my teaching forward to embrace this aspect.
 Now.
 I’m not a mindfulness practitioner so for this course Sue Quigley (Holistic Healer & Spiritual Life Coach) will be joining us.